Financial-Times/o-ads/docs/docs/developer-guide/display.md

 The default breakpoints provided in o-ads are as follows:

-* small: 0px (This is the size where it is appropriate to show a MediumRectangle)
+* `small: 0px` (This is the size where it is appropriate to show a MediumRectangle)
-* medium: 760px (This is the size where it is appropriate to show a Leaderboard)
+* `medium: 760px` (This is the size where it is appropriate to show a Leaderboard)
-* large: 1000px (This is the size where it is appropriate to show a SuperLeaderboard,  and roughly equates to a landscape tablet)
+* `large: 1000px` (This is the size where it is appropriate to show a SuperLeaderboard,  and roughly equates to a landscape tablet)
-* extra: 1025px (This additional breakpoint can fit a SuperLeaderboard/Billboard, and roughly equates to a larger desktop)
+* `extra: 1025px` (This additional breakpoint can fit a SuperLeaderboard/Billboard, and roughly equates to a larger desktop)

-If, for whatever reason you need to amend the default breakpoints, they can be updated in the oAds init config object.
+If, for whatever reason, you need to amend the default breakpoints, they can be updated in the oAds init config object.
 *Note:* please speak to AdOps or a member of the Advertising team before doing this, since it may affect their campaign targeting.

 ```js